The Vertically Integrated Project (VIP) concept is an innovative student education programme which is currently being explored at Bath.

 Academic Director: Dr Leda Blackwood

-If you are an academic member of staff who would like to discuss setting up a new VIP project, please contact Sue Watts or Jo Hatt at email@example.com for more information.
+Please contact Sue Watts or Jo Hatt at email@example.com for more information.

-You may find it useful to watch our latest VIP Student Presentations (2nd February 2021) to find out more about the existing projects and their progress.
+You may also find it useful to watch our latest VIP Student Presentations (2nd February 2021) to find out more about the existing projects and their progress.